AtmolanderMimi/basm/book/src/bf-interpreter.md

 ### Bulking Operators

 Adjacent operators of the same type can be merged into one single 2 cell wide item on the program array.
-For example, you could lay bulked operator on the array with this layout: `[operator][reccurence]`.
+For example, you could lay bulked operator on the array with this layout: `[operator][recurrence]`.
 So, `[+][+][+][+]` could be represented as `[+][4]` saving both space and the time to get those cells.
 (Saving space also comes with saving time, as the bigger the array is, the longer it will take to index)

-You could also store the precomputed index of the matching partner for brackets instead of reccurence.
+You could also store the precomputed index of the matching partner for brackets instead of recurrence.
 That would save iterating over the program array every time a bracket jumps.

 While at storing items of two cells wide in an indexable array, you could also implement indexable arrays of 2 cell big elements.
 Firstly, that would save you having to do two gets/sets for each element.
-Secondly, you could index by element rather than by cell, increasing the lenght of programs that can be stored with 8 bit cells.
+Secondly, you could index by element rather than by cell, increasing the length of programs that can be stored with 8 bit cells.

 ### Flipping The Program Array